seanmcelroy/Mystiko/README.txt

 no blocks can be decrypted since the unlock key must be XOR'ed with the hashes of all encrypted parts.

+The size of encrypted blocks are random so as to obscure which block is the final one.
+This behavior can be overridden with the '--size' parameter.

 ==== Known issues / coming improvmeents ====

 Issue: It is possible to discern when any block is associated with the same